amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 be experienced as truly alive if something that transcends life were not prom- ised also... .
 The transcendent is, and it is not.”

-Adorno seems, then, to maintain the possibility of transcendence by hon- oring nonidentity as an absent absolute, as a messianic promise.”
+Adorno seems, then, to maintain the possibility of transcendence by honoring nonidentity as an absent absolute, as a messianic promise.”
 A thing- power materialist might respond by invoking the wondrous energy of actants as itself sufficient to warrant an honorable relation to things, or to justify the wisdom of proceeding cautiously in our engagements with the world.
-To us, resistances and swerves are less gestures of transcendence than manifesta- tions of the vitality of immanent forces that flow through us as well as course over and under us.
+To us, resistances and swerves are less gestures of transcendence than manifestations of the vitality of immanent forces that flow through us as well as course over and under us.
 These forces are not fully knowable or predictable, but their aleatory dimension is not figured as transcendent.
-Thing-power materi- alism, as an adventurous ontological imaginary, offers a picture of matter as so active, intricate, and awesome, that it’s no disgrace to be made up wholly of the stuff oneself.
+Thing-power materialism, as an adventurous ontological imaginary, offers a picture of matter as so active, intricate, and awesome, that it’s no disgrace to be made up wholly of the stuff oneself.
 In this onto-tale, humans and their thoughts, like other things, are part of a mobile set of material assemblages, and no term like